 The mystery cars

-As the differences between the 1972, 1973, and 1974 Eagles are quite subtle, it had proved very difficult to spot the way the surviving 1973 Eagles were used after 1973.
+As the differences between the 1972, 1973, and 1974 Eagles are quite subtle, it has proved difficult to determine how the surviving 1973 Eagles were used after 1973.
 One such mystery is the Fletcher team's Leary-modified 1973 Eagle used by Bobby Unser at Milwaukee in 1976.
-As the team's original 1973 car is believed to have been wiped out in a test at the end of 1973, it's hard to see what this could have been.
+As the team's original 1973 car is believed to have been wiped out in a test at the end of 1973, it's not clear what this car could have been.

 In 1976, Bobby Unser moved to Bob Fletcher's Cobre Tire team, where he had the choice of two 1974 Eagles, one standard and one heavily modified by ex-AAR mechanic Wayne Leary.
 At Milwaukee in June, photographs show that Unser drove a third Eagle, this being a 1973 Eagle that had been modified in the same way as the 1974 Leary-Eagle, with radiators moved from behind the front wheels to just ahead of the rear wheels.
 After using the modified 1974 car one more time at Pocono, the team withdrew, and when they returned in August, they focused on the standard 1974 Eagle, so Milwaukee was the only appearance of the 1973 car.

 These histories fit together deceptively easily, so it is worth reviewing the assumptions that have been made.
 Firstly, the car tested and wrecked is assumed to be 7301.
-The replacement for Unser to drive at the first race is assumed to be 7302, which makes Jerry Grant's car at the Indy 500 7303.
-The ex-Patrick car owned by Bill SImpson was identified during restoration as 7303, so that fits.
-Photographs show that Bobby Unser had a second car available to him from Pocono onwards, as there are minor distinguishing features, so his newer car is assumed to be 7304.
-These two ex-Unser cars, 7302 and 7304, were reported at the time to have gone to VPJ for 1974, and as the 7302 chassis plate is on the Darryl Danko hillclimb car, it is assumed that 7304 was the car that Leonard crashed at Ontario in 1974.
+The replacement for Unser to drive at the first race is assumed to be 7302,and photographs show Unser used that same car at Trenton.
+Jerry Grant's car at the Indy 500 was reported to have gone to Patrick Racing, and that ex-Patrick car, later owned by Bill Simpson, was identified during restoration as 7303.
+That in turn means that Bobby Unser's new car for the Indy 500 car must have been 7304.
+Photographs show that Bobby Unser raced his Indy 500 car at Milwaukee in June, Pocono, Michigan in July, Ontario, and Michigan in September, so it is assumed that he used his early-season 7302 at Milwaukee in August, where it was badly damaged.
+He then raced the same car at Trenton and at Phoenix in November, but it is not possible to say from photographs where that was his Indy-to-Michigan car.
+However, if 7302 was not repaired for two years, then Unser's late-season car can only really have been 7304.
+That car's destruction at Phoenix in the final race would explain why 7304 is not to be found today.
 That leaves the two customer cars which were presumably 7305 and 7306.
 As the car owned by Jim McElreath has been reported to be 7306, the Fletcher car is assumed to be 7305.
-New evidence may show that one of these assumpitons is wrong, but for now the histories seem solid.
+New evidence may show that one of these assumptions is wrong, but for now, the histories seem to work.

 These histories last updated on .